 The flu vaccination is typically available in both injectable and nasal spray forms.
-In the past, the CDC has encouraged parents to opt for the flu shot whenever possible, due to concerns about the nasal spray form in some recent seasons.
-While there is no preference in this year's recommendations, the nasal spray is not recommended for some groups (pregnant women, children younger than age 2, children ages 2-4 years with asthma or a history of wheezing within 12 months, or those with cochlear implants, or those who have certain other medical conditions.
+In the past, the CDC has encouraged parents to opt for the flu shot whenever possible due to concerns about the nasal spray form in some recent seasons.
+While there is no preference in this year's recommendations, the nasal spray is not recommended for some groups– pregnant women, children younger than age 2, children ages 2-4 years with asthma or a history of wheezing within 12 months, those with cochlear implants, or those who have certain other medical conditions.

 Flu vaccines are designed to protect against the strains of flu vaccine that researchers expect to be most prevalent during the upcoming season.
-Flu vaccines are either trivalent or quadrivalent; that is, they are formulated to contain vaccines for three or four flu strains, depending on what strains are forecast to be most active in the upcoming season.
+Flu vaccines are either trivalent or quadrivalent, meaning they are formulated to contain vaccines for three or four flu strains, depending on what strains are forecast to be most active in the upcoming season.

 Early prevention remains key for full protection from the flu.
-To ensure that your child’s vaccination is given before the onset of flu season, physicians are encouraging people to accept the available vaccine and not waste time seeking a particular formulation.
+To ensure that your child’s vaccination is given before the onset of flu season, physicians encourage people to accept the available vaccine and not waste time seeking a particular formulation.

 Flu vaccine recommendations

-Vaccination is the best way to reduce the risk of contacting the flu:
+Vaccination is the best way to reduce the risk of contracting the flu:

-- For everyone 6 months and older: Get vaccinated for the flu, each and every year.
-(To learn more about protecting newborns who are not yet vaccinated, read this.)
+- For everyone 6 months and older: Get vaccinated for the flu every year.
+(Read this to learn more about protecting newborns who are not yet vaccinated.)